jerbek/active-directory-deployment/README.md

 <br />
 <p>
   5. In Tailscale admin DNS settings add a split DNS nameserver at the internal tailscale IP for your domain.
-This is so you can utilize Tailscale's magic DNS for internal FQDN.
+This is so you can utilize Tailscale's magic DNS for the internal FQDN.
 </p>
 <p>
   <img src="https://github.com/user-attachments/assets/a0d838cb-4f2c-4e74-b610-73e27b3590cc" height="80%" width="80%" alt="Disk Sanitization Steps"/>